 Witnesses to Hunger

-S tarting in Philadelphia in 2008, Witnesses to Hunger is a research and advocacy project partnering with the real experts on hunger—mothers and caregivers of young children who have experienced hunger and poverty.
-Through their photographs and stories, witnesses advocate for their own families and others and seek to create lasting changes on a local, state and national level.
+S tarted in Philadelphia in 2008, Witnesses to Hunger is a research and advocacy project partnering with the real experts on hunger—mothers and caregivers of young children who have experienced hunger and poverty.
+Through their photographs and stories, Witnesses advocate for their own families and others and seek to create lasting changes on a local, state and national level.

 Witnesses to Hunger is a project about the participation and action of those who know firsthand the experience of raising a child on a limited income.
 The photographers of the project are mothers and caregivers of young children who used digital cameras to frame the issues most important to them and to their children.
 Exhibiting their photographs to the public is only the first step in this dialogue.
 They are using these photographs and their life experiences to inform policymakers and make changes in their own communities.
 They are living testimony of the need for legislation to put an end to hunger and poverty.